jokamoto97/INTACT/README.md

 ## Examples

-Here is an example of how to integrate colocalization probabilites and TWAS z-statistics for a simulated data set ```simdat```:
+Here is an example of how to integrate colocalization probabilities and TWAS z-statistics for a simulated data set ```simdat```:

 ```